 Learning how to implement AI can be vital for emerging brands who do not have the time or staff to tackle the demanding task of analyzing data to predict shopping habits or retarget potential customers.
-One example of a brand who has succeeded with this is Adore Me, a rapidly expanding online lingerie brand that uses AI technology to send daily emails to customers based on their shopping tendencies.
 According to Forbes, the improved message targeting led to a significant increase in orders and revenue, and the brand continues to utilize the technology to target increasingly unique customer personas.

 AI can also be used in the form of chatbots that allow shoppers to quickly obtain vital information about their orders, which contributes to improving a brand’s overall transparency.
 While Chatbots may not serve as a true replacement for human customer service, customers can access them at their convenience and will likely not have to wait long, if at all, for availability.

 Online-only retailers are missing an important feature that brick-and-mortar stores offer: the ability to touch a product in person before buying it.
 This is especially significant for apparel brands, as shoppers historically like to try items on before purchasing.